Fishless cycling

 Fishless cycling is a form of "maturing" an aquarium.
-In this process, ammonia is provided to allow beneficial bacteria to colonize.
-Fishless cycling can reduce the chance of fish loss resulting from insufficient populations of these bacteria.
+The goal of the process is to establish a robust colony of nitrifiers, with the ammonia source provided to allow nitrifiers ('beneficial bacteria,' although nitrifiers can also be archaea) to grow and reproduce coming from non-fish sources, hence 'fishless.'
+Fishless cycling can reduce the chance of fish loss resulting from insufficient populations of nitrifiers.

 Process

-Fishless cycling takes place over a period of several weeks, during which the aquarist provides an ammonia source for the development of the nitrifying bacterial colony.
-Nitrifying bacteria in the aquarium grow on all surfaces, but particularly in areas of high water flow and high surface area such as the filter.
-Allowing ammonia to be converted to nitrite, and on to the less harmful nitrate, minimizes stress and injury to aquarium fish.
-The "nitrogen cycle" may take several weeks to complete, but may be quicker under certain conditions.
-Higher water temperatures, greater dissolved oxygen and bacterial seeding from an established tank may cut down the time required to less than a week.
+Fishless cycling can be instant or take a long time, up to six months in some reported cases.
+During this time, the aquarist provides an ammonia source for developing the nitrifier colony.
+Nitrifiers in the aquarium grow on all surfaces, particularly in areas of high water flow and high surface area, such as the filter.
+Allowing ammonia to be converted to nitrite and onto the less harmful nitrate minimizes stress and injury to aquarium fish.
+'Cycling' is not identical to the 'nitrogen cycle', as here it is referring specifically to the process of establishing nitrification and not the other parts of the nitrogen cycle.